brodieaustin/poisoned-well-novel/poisoned-well.md

 "Saw them?"

 "Yes, I was there when the body was searched and investigated.
 I was not arrested until we returned to the castle."
-This did seem like particuarly cruel treatment.
+This did seem like particularly cruel treatment.

 "And this has never happened before, this kind of death?"